Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Conclusion

 \section{Conclusion}

-In this paper, we proposed a highly adaptive 3D mesh steganographic algorithm based on FPD.
-The innovation of our work is embodied in the PLS problem construction, embedding domain construction, distortion function design and improvement, and universal and automatic BMP calculation approach for $Q$-layered STC.
-Extensive experiments in Section 4 demonstrate the superiority of our algorithm in security.
+In this paper, we propose a highly adaptive 3D mesh steganographic algorithm based on FPD.
+Our innovations lie in the construction of the PLS problem, the embedding domain, the distortion function design and improvement, and the BMP calculation for $Q$-layered STC.
+In Section 4, we also present extensive experiments demonstrating the superiority of our algorithm in resisting steganalysis.

-In fact, the research on 3D steganography has been sidelined for a long time.
-However, with the rapid advance of 3D technology, 3D models will become increasingly popular in our daily life, and hence, we firmly believe that 3D steganography has a bright prospect.
-At present, there are still many topics worth studying in 3D steganography.
-For example, as we know, the distortion function plays a pivotal role in adaptive steganography.
-A well-designed distortion function can dramatically boost the security of steganography.
-The experimental results shown in Fig. \ref{FPD-se} inevitably raise concerns that the proposed FPD may overfit some particular steganalyzers.
-Therefore, how to design a more general distortion model is the focus of our future research.
-Besides, as analyzed in Section 4.7, our algorithm has poor robustness against geometric attacks.
-To move 3D steganography from the laboratory to real life, the robustness of 3D steganography is worth further discussion and study.
+For a long time, research on 3D steganography has been overlooked.
+However, with the rapid advancement of 3D technology, 3D models are becoming increasingly popular in our daily lives.
+Hence, we believe that 3D steganography has a bright future.
+There are still many topics worth exploring in 3D steganography.
+For instance, the distortion function plays a crucial role in adaptive steganography, and a well-designed distortion function can significantly enhance steganography security.
+Although the experimental results presented in Fig. \ref{FPD-se} show promising results, we are concerned that the proposed FPD may overfit certain steganalyzers.
+As a result, designing a more general distortion model is the focus of our future research.
+Additionally, as highlighted in Section 4.7, our algorithm is susceptible to common attacks due to our constructed embedding domain.
+Therefore, in our future work, we plan to focus on developing a more robust embedding domain.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \appendices